 How To SEASON Quinoa, So That It Tastes Good

-Another very tasty and super healthy option is to add it to your salads.
-Quinoa makes them more filling and perfect for lunch, no need for fancy dressings.
-Simply add some fresh herbs, olives, feta cheese (or none if dairy-free), some avocado and you’ll be surprised at how fresh and good a salad can taste!
+A very tasty and super healthy option is to add cooked quinoa to your salads.
+The quinoa will make them more filling and perfect for lunch without the need for fancy dressings.
+Simply add some fresh herbs, olives, feta cheese (or none if dairy-free), some avocado and you’ll be surprised at how fresh and good a quinoa salad can taste!

 Is Quinoa Healthier Than Rice • Quinoa Nutrition